Westbrook Residents Association Homepage

 WILLIAM HOBSON, J.P., Victoria Place, Darlington ; born at the village of Kaber, Westmoreland, January 12th, 1829 ; when a few years old his parents moved to Heighington, near Darlington, where he received such education as an ordinary village school afforded in those days.
 After four years' clerkship, 1845-49. in a solicitor's office in Darlington he, in March, 1850 entered the service of the Stockton and Darlington Railway Company, now forming the " Central Division " of the North-Eastern Railway Company, retiring into private life in 1894 after forty-four years' service ; has been a frequent contributor to the local Press on various topics, literary, political, social and theological ; for more than half a century he has been a total abstainer and active helper in the Temperance Movement; was for several years closely connected with the School of Art as Hon.
 Secretary ; member of Committee, and held the office of President when the school was taken over by the Technical College ; has sat on the Board of Guardians and for several years served as a co-opted member of the Free Library Committee ; is an Evangelical Churchman, and in politics a Liberal ; was made a justice of the Peace in 1892.
 Married, April 30th, 1864; only issue, one son, Victor William, born May 20th, 1865 ; was a silver medallist at the Roval Academy, and died January 8th, 1888, while resident in the Canary Islands.

-William Hobson moved into what is now no 11 Westbrook Villas in 1865 with his wife and new-born son Victor.
-While working in the Stockton and Darlington Railway he was Head of Passenger Services under the great George Stevenson.
+William Hobson moved into what is now no 11 Westbrook Villas, specially built for him in 1865 with his wife and new-born son Victor.
+While working in the Stockton and Darlington Railway he was Head of Passenger Services under the great George Stephenson.

 See also Architectural Gems and Art in Westbrook